RESOURCES

 God at work among us.

 The ability to relate to another person's mental or physical state.
 Also known as “affective empathy.”
 This is often referred to as “feeling with” another person, as though their emotions were your own.
-This includes mirroring another person’s feelings, or simply being moved when we detect someone’s emotional state, even when we have no connection to the event that triggered that state without ascribing those feelings or emotions to one’s self.

 BENEFITS: Helps in broadening one’s understanding of community which requires the breaking down of the mental and physiological barriers that prevent us from connecting authentically with people different from us.
 Also functions to build greater connection and unity in diverse populations.